deosha/gogoair-demo/README.md

 * Maintainance Required: Not much.
 Obviously patching of the servers needs to be done and updates are required but system is highly avalaible and scalable.

+To DO:
+1. Failed Deployment notification can be implemeented in Jenkins as post build step.
+2. Cloudwatch Monitoring and SNS notifications can be implemented.